nhallsny/faraday-rescue/reference/teardowns/mode_selector/README.md

 The mode selector is 'waterproofed' with VHB tape.
 Prying gently at it after removing the screws will expose the innards.

+Replacing the VHB is hard without lasercutting the VHB into the right shape - I used DOW 738 sealant when I put it back together.

+## Key Parts
+MCU: N51822-QFAA
+Transciever: MAX3060E
+ePaper Display: SCD722003